mindbody/cra-template-mb-ui/template/README.md

 ### Passing Parameters

-To pass parameters into the shared UI from the consuming application:
+Parameters can be passed into the shared UI a couple of different ways.
+One option is to set a global variable (`window.siteLocale = 'en';`) in the consuming application and read that variable from the shared UI.

+For passing multiple parameters, here's another option:

 #### Within the Shared UI `index.tsx`

 ```
 import React from 'react';
 import ReactDOM from 'react-dom';
-import MySharedUI from './MySharedUI/MySharedUI';
+import MySharedUi from './MySharedUi/MySharedUi';

 declare global {
   interface Window {
-    loadSharedUI: any;
+    loadSharedUi: (data: Data, mount: HTMLElement | null) => void;
   }
 }